Gets the primary clipboard of the widget.

 focus indication should currently be shown in the toplevel window

-of @widget.
+of widget.
 See Gtk::Window#focus_visible

 for more